 The North Carolina Drought Management Advisory Council (DMAC) normally uses the US Drought Monitor and/or the Palmer Drought Severity Index to trigger a sequence of response actions (listed below) when drought occurs.
-The use of the US Drought Monitor and Palmer Index does not preclude use of other indices or information as appropriate to help depict drought for water supply, agriculture, or forest resources and particularly to decide when to activate Task Forces or when to request SERT activation.
+The use of the US Drought Monitor and Palmer Index does not preclude use of other indices or information as appropriate to help depict drought for water supply, agriculture, or forest resources and particularly to decide when to activate Task Forces or when to elevate the State EOC to an Enhanced Watch or SERT activation.

-DMAC Determinations Drought Severity Actions To Be Taken

-Normal Normal Conditions Technical data is monitored

-periodically by the Division

-of Water Resources and

-significant information is

-sent to North Carolina

-Emergency Management

-(NCEM)

-Drought Emerges Normal to Dry Conditions The Division of Water

-Resources monitors, maps,

-and discusses trend with

-the DMAC.

-DMAC determines Entering Phase 1 DMAC monitors technical

-threshold conditions for drought have been met (Moderate Drought) data and developing trends.

-DMAC begins issuing

-drought advisories and

-provides drought status

-information to NCEM and

-other State agencies.

-DMAC determines drought Entering Phase 2 (Severe DMAC may request SERT

-has increased in severity.
-Drought) activation if drought impact

-requires.

-DPS appoints a Joint Public

-Information Officer when/if

-SERT is activated.
+DMAC Determinations Drought Severity Actions To Be Taken Normal Normal Conditions Technical data is monitored periodically by the Division of Water Resources and significant information is sent to North Carolina Emergency Management (NCEM) Drought Emerges Normal to Dry Conditions The Division of Water Resources monitors, maps, and discusses trend with the DMAC.
+DMAC determines threshold conditions for drought have been met Entering Phase 1 (Moderate Drought) DMAC monitors technical data and developing trends.
+DMAC begins issuing drought advisories and provides drought status information to NCEM and other State agencies.
+DMAC determines drought has increased in severity.
+Entering Phase 2 (Severe Drought) DMAC may request SERT activation if drought impact requires.
+DPS appoints a Joint Public Information Officer when/if SERT is activated.